Hyundai Sonata Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Hyundai Sonata insurance rates for different risk profiles and scenarios.
+The chart below shows estimated Hyundai Sonata insurance rates for additional coverage choices and driver risks.

-Car insurance rates for a Hyundai Sonata can also vary considerably based on the trim level of your Sonata, your age and driving habits, and policy deductibles and limits.
+Insurance rates for a Hyundai Sonata can also vary considerably based on your driver profile, the trim level of your Sonata, and deductibles and policy limits.

-Where you live has a huge impact on Hyundai Sonata insurance rates.
-A driver around age 40 might see rates as low as $1,010 a year in states like New Hampshire, Ohio, and Utah, or have to pay at least $1,900 on average in Florida, Michigan, and New York.
+Where you live makes a big difference in Hyundai Sonata insurance prices.
+A 40-year-old driver could pay as low as $930 a year in states like Idaho, Maine, and Iowa, or as much as $2,000 on average in Michigan, Louisiana, and New York.

 | State | Premium | Compared to U.S. Avg | Percent Difference |